phpearth/docs/security/configuration.md

 The major downside of XML is, it is not intended to be human readable as other formats are.

 There are multiple ways to parse XML format.
-For example there is [XML Parser](http://php.net/manual/en/book.xml.php) extension enabled by default.
+For example, there is [XML Parser](http://php.net/manual/en/book.xml.php) extension enabled by default.

 ### JSON